NorthernMechatronics/tflm_digits/training_files/README.md

 There are three main layers in a CNN: convolutional layers, fully connected layers, and max pooling layers.
 There are other optional layers that can be included, such as Dropout.

-Convolutional layers consist of two different components: the kernel and the stride.
+[Convolutional layers](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Conv2D) consist of two different components: the kernel and the stride.
 The kernel or filter, typically a 3x3 grid containing a number in each square, passes over the input and performs an [element-wise product](https://en.wikipedia.org/wiki/Hadamard_product_%28matrices%29#:~:text=In%20mathematics%2C%20the%20Hadamard%20product,elements%20i%2C%20j%20of%20the) over an identically sized matrix on the image.
 Before mapping the result, a [bias]() is added to the product.
-In Tensorflow, the numbers within the kernel are usually randomized through the normal distribution at 0, but are then learned throughout the training process.
+In Tensorflow, the numbers within the kernel are usually randomized through the normal distribution (mean at 0, standard deviation at 1), but are then learned throughout the training process.

 The stride length is the amount of squares the kernel moves once the element-wise product has been calculated.
 The kernel will pass over the image from left to right, and will shift down to the left side of the image until the kernel has passed over the entire image.
 In most cases, the stride length is 1 for vertical and horizontal shifts.
-In Tensorflow, there are parameters which allow you to [control the stride length](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Conv2D) for both vertical and horizontal shifts.
+In Tensorflow, there are parameters which allow you to [control the stride length](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Conv2D#args) for both vertical and horizontal shifts.
 Larger strides (e.g., stride length is 2 or 3 instead of 1) can be used to reduce resolution of the feature map.

 Convolutional layers are known to identify certain features from the input image.
 The nature of the element-wise product suggests that local clusters or patterns of pixel values in the input images are amplified.
 For instance, if an input image is a handwritten digit, pixels after convolution which have a markedly lower or higher value than other parts of an image could indicate a part of the digit instead of the background.
 Broadly, low-level features such as edges and colors captured in the first set of convolutional layers, whereas high-level features such as the overall space or background of the image is captured in later convolutional layers.